Batman: Arkham Unhinged

-Batman: Arkham Unhinged is an American comic book series published by DC Comics.
+Batman: Arkham Unhinged is an American comic book series published by the comic book publishing company DC Comics.
 Like the previous anthology, Batman: Arkham City, it acts as a tie-in to the events of the video game Batman: Arkham City, with stories set before and during the events of the game.
 Originally published online as 58 'chapters', it was later published in print as 20 issues.
 Chapters #1-43 were written by Derek Fridolfs and chapters #44-58 by Karen Traviss with a number of different artists.